forrest79/presenter-tester/readme.md

 After the test request is configured, you pass it to `execute` method, which performs presenter execution and returns `TestPresenterResult`, which wraps `Nette\Application\IResponse` with some additional data collected during execution.

 The `TestPresenterResult` contains many useful assert functions like render check or form validity check.
-In our example there is `assertRenders` method, which asserts that presenter returns `TextResponse` and that the text contains given pattern.
+In our example there is `assertRenders` method, which asserts that presenter returns `TextResponse` and that the text contains a given pattern.
 You probably already know the pattern format from [Tester\Assert::match()](https://tester.nette.org/en/writing-tests#toc-assert-match) function.

 ## Helpers

 ### MemorySessionHandler

-To bypass PHP session you can use for testing saving session just to memory.
+To bypass PHP session, you can use it for testing saving session just to memory.
 To do this, simply call this before running tests:

 ```php
 Forrest79\PresenterTester\Helpers\MemorySessionHandler::install();